nancyletranx3/Amazon-Product-Reviews/index.md

 - With the products that are doing well, we could market those products more and we can spend more time refining them and developing them
 - With the products that are not doing so well, we could spend some time to see what common words customers said about the products and use that to improve our products

+## Things to Consider
+- Natural Language Preprocessing doesn't read sarcasm
+- Some customers may confuse 1 star reviews with 5 star reviews and vice versa

 ## Connecting Mongo DB to Python
 Here I have data in Mongo DB and I want to connect the data to Python.